Vidin Municipality

 Vidin Municipality (Община Видин) is a municipality (obshtina) in Vidin Province, Northwestern Bulgaria, located along the right bank of Danube river in the Danubian Plain.
 It is named after its administrative centre - the city of Vidin which is also the capital of the province.

 The municipality embraces a territory of 501 km2 with a population of 66,126 inhabitants, as of December 2009.

 The main road E79 crosses the area, connecting the province centre of Vidin with the city of Montana and respectively with the western operating part of Hemus motorway.

 Settlements

 Vidin Municipality includes the following 34 places (towns are shown in bold):

 Demography

-The following table shows the change of the population during the last four decades.
+The following table shows the change of the population since the 1946 census.
 Since 1992 Vidin Municipality has comprised the former municipality of Dunavtsi and the numbers in the table reflect this unification.

 Ethnicity

 According to the 2011 census, among those who answered the optional question on ethnic identification, the ethnic composition of the municipality was the following: